kgrillaert/katieforkm/_pages/about.md

 **Thoughtful use of technology**
 - Technology should help students learn better and prepare for the real world—not distract from teaching or replace strong relationships with adults.
 I support using technology when it clearly benefits learning or efficiency, and protecting student well‑being and privacy.

+## Nonpartisan Candidate
+Katie is running as a nonpartisan candidate and has not sought or received endorsement from any political party.

+In Wisconsin, school board elections are officially nonpartisan, meaning party labels do not appear on the ballot.
+However, candidates may still have personal political views, receive endorsements, or benefit from outside spending, as long as they follow disclosure laws.
+This can create a transparency gap: many voters understandably assume that a “nonpartisan election” means the candidates themselves are nonpartisan, when in fact only the ballot is.
+Partisan and ideological backing can still shape these races, often in ways that are not easily visible without researching campaign finance reports and endorsements.

+Katie is running as a genuinely nonpartisan candidate—not representing any political party or special interest group, but guided by her own values and a commitment to serve the entire community.
+To her, being nonpartisan means focusing on facts, collaboration, and respectful debate that seeks understanding rather than division.
+Productive public debate happens when governing bodies focus on evidence and reasoning rather than partisan conflict, using disagreement to inform better decisions instead of entrenching division.

+## Campaign Contributions
+Katie Grillaert and her campaign committee, Katie for KM, have not accepted any campaign contributions.